OPPORTUNITIES

 • Cyber Attack – protecting food supply through the entire food chain.

-• On-Farm Processing and Selling of Poultry, Swine, Lamb, Sheep, and Goats - audit system to lower risks related to food-borne illness, including, but not limited to, on-farm safety, processing, and sanitation guidelines.
+• On-Farm processing and selling of poultry, swine, lamb, sheep, and Goats.
+Audit system to lower risks related to foodborne illness, including, but not limited to, on-farm safety, processing, and sanitation guidelines.

 • Better understand the various ethnic (cultural/faith) markets to increase traceability of direct marketed, custom-harvested food animals.

-Submit proposals online no later than 11:00 AM on Wednesday, January 22, 2025.
+Submit proposals online no later than 11:00 AM on Monday, December 22, 2025.